velexi-research/VLXI-Cookiecutter-Research/template-docs/README-Data-Science-Project-Template.md

   notebook should be polished, contain final analysis results (not preliminary results), and is usually the work product of the entire data science team.

-* `template-docs`: directory containing documentation this package template
+* `template-docs`: directory containing documentation for this package template

     * `template-docs/extras`: directory containing example and template files

+### 1.3.
+License

+The contents of this template are covered under the `LICENSE-Data-Science-Project-Template` file contained in the `template-docs` of this package.

 ------------------------------------------------------------------------------